emu-sync/EmuSync/README.md

 If you're having trouble with EmuSync, or want to see in more detail how to use it, please see our [Wiki](https://github.com/emu-sync/EmuSync/wiki).

+Want to see what EmuSync looks like before you download it?
+Check out the [Preview](https://github.com/emu-sync/EmuSync/wiki/Preview-EmuSync) page in our wiki.

 ## 🎨 Features
 - Use your own cloud storage provider.
     - Google Drive